DeepRegNet/DeepReg/docs/CONTRIBUTING.md

 8. Make sure your code works for all required versions of Python
 9. Make sure your code works for all required operating systems
 10. CI is enabled: for documentation changes/linting commits you may include [ci skip] in your commit messages.
 A reminder that CI checks are required before merge!

+## pre-commit setup

+[Pre-commit](https://pre-commit.com/) is installed via `pip install -e .`, to activate pre-commit, run `pre-commit install` under the root of this repository and it will be activated.